This guide discusses the main changes and new features of Outlook 2013 and provides several tips on how to work with or around them.

 Why does my folder have (This computer only) behind it?

-This is for folders in an ost-file that do not sync with server mailbox.
+This is for folders in an ost-file that do not sync with the server mailbox.
 For instance, Calendar, Contacts and Tasks folders within an IMAP account.
-The same is true for Notes and Journal folders when using an IMAP, Hotmail or ActiveSync account.
+The same is true for Notes and Journal folders when using an IMAP, Outlook.com/Hotmail or other ActiveSync account.
 When deleting such an account, make sure you make a copy of these folders to a pst-file first.

 Can I put the Mail, Calendar, People and Tasks navigation back in the Navigation Pane?